The Big Questions and Gray Areas: How I Grew During Third Year of Medical School

 by Dr. Ken Murray details the phenomenon of medical professionals utilizing fewer medical services than the average American when making end-of-life

-work in medicine see the tolls that CPR, feeding tubes, and ventilators place on already vulnerable patients.
-The general public has been primed
+in medicine see the tolls that CPR, feeding tubes, and ventilators place on already vulnerable patients.
+The general public has been primed by the

 recognize what is realistic.
 During medical school, we are taught the contraindications to certain procedures or treatments.
 There is rarely discussion